EPFHelp/HALytics/README.md

 # HALytics
-Real-time ESP32-based monitoring system for Hook and Line (HAL) landmine force analysis
+Hook and Line (HAL) Analytics Monitoring System — A real-time telemetry platform using an ESP32 microcontroller with force and pressure sensors to simulate and analyze mechanical forces on a landmine model.
+Sensor data is streamed live to a web server or computer for monitoring, modeling, and safety analysis of the HAL procedure.